-The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by London Borough of Havering.
+The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by the London Borough of Havering.
 Both are multi-employer defined benefit schemes.

-The pension costs are assessed in accordance with the advice of independent qualified actuaries.
 The latest actuarial valuation of the TPS related to the period ended 31 March 2016, and that of the LGPS related to the period ended 31 March 2019.

-Contributions of £131k (2019: £98k) were payable to the schemes at 31 August 2020 and are included within creditors.
+Contributions of £135k (2020: £131k) were payable to the schemes at 31 August 2021 and are included within creditors.